ireade/emoj11y/README.md

 ### Options

-These are the available options you can specify

 Option | Description
 -------|------------
 `shortname` (required) | The shortname for the element.
 Must be a valid [emojione shortname](https://www.emojione.com/emoji/v3)
 `label` | An alternate label for the emoji.
-Defaults to the shortname `skinTone` | A number from 1-6 representing the skin tone of the emoji (if applicable)
+Defaults to the shortname `skin-tone` | A number from 1-6 representing the skin tone of the emoji (if applicable)

 ## Contributing